 - creates a multidiscplinary and international community of senior and junior researchers.

-The teaching materials produced for each week-long workshop will be available on this project website according to the general policy of open access of ReIReS in order to allow their re-use by other scholars.
+The online teaching materials produced for each week-long workshop are available on this project website according to the general policy of open access of ReIReS in order to allow their re-use by other scholars.
 Go here to the overview.

 In this stage of the project and since ReIReS is a starting community, therefore scholars from the consortium will be invited to the schools and training.
 However, and since ReIReS is working on sustainability, each school and course is open to max. five scholars from outside the consortium.
 They will pay a participation fee of € 395.00.